MichaelWillcock/MidTrainingProject/README.md

 6. Uncomment database additions located in program.cs of DnDCharacterBuilderData project and run to populate races and classes into database.
 7. navigate to the nuget package console manager and type in "Add-Migration InitialMigration", ensure console is set to DnDCharacterBuilderData and not the GUI then press enter
 8. Once the migration is added type in "Update-Database" and press enter.
+9. go to the program.cs file located in DnDCharacterBuilderData project and uncomment all lines inside the using statement including the db.SaveChanges() line (These should be lines 12 to 40).
+Then run the program.
+This adds the race and class data to the database.
+Close the console box when it has finished running.
-9. right click on DnDCharacterBuilderGUI and set it as start up project.
+10. right click on DnDCharacterBuilderGUI and set it as start up project.
-10. Run project and use application.
+11. Run project and use application.